mauricevancooten/react-starter-kit/README.md

 # React Starter Kit

-Universal JavaScript build with Express, React and [React Router v4](https://reacttraining.com/react-router/).
+Universal JavaScript build with Express, React and [React Router v4].
+Makes use of CSS Modules.(https://reacttraining.com/react-router/).

 Webpack to compile JavaScript, JSX and Sass.
 * ESLint to lint JavaScript